-Majority defends World Bank boss over negative effect of PPA agreement signed under mahama govt
+Majority defends World Bank boss over negative effect of PPA agreement signed under Mahama govt

 “I know that the government has started some talks with the IPPs to renegotiate some of these PPAs,” he said.

-The energy sector debt still poses a threat to Ghana’s economy, with the renegotiation of contracts seen as a solution.
+The energy sector's debt still poses a threat to Ghana’s economy, with the renegotiation of contracts seen as a solution.

 The Energy Sector Reform Programme (ESRP) has been crafted to address the issues in the energy sector and convert purchase agreements from Take-or-Pay to Take-and-Pay, which would end the payment of excess capacity.
 The government has started talks with IPPs to renegotiate some of these PPAs.